emacs-mirror/emacs/mps/manual/source/topic/pattern.rst

 An :dfn:`allocation pattern` is a hint to the MPS to expect a particular pattern of allocation on an :term:`allocation point`.
-The MPS may use this hint to schedule its decisions as to when and what to collect.
+The MPS may use this hint to schedule more effective garbage collection.

 There are two allocation patterns, :c:func:`mps_alloc_pattern_ramp` and :c:func:`mps_alloc_pattern_ramp_collect_all`.